Emergency-Response-Demo/erdemo.io/process_service_outbox.md

 # 5. Conclusion

-The Red Hat sponsored Debezium community project provides powerful capabilities to be employed in modern *cloud-native* architected business application.
+The Red Hat sponsored Debezium community project provides powerful capabilities to be employed in modern *cloud-native* architected business applications.

-By leveraging Debezium to implement the *outbox pattern*, the ER-Demo greatly benefits by executing a single write in each of its synchronous transactions.
-It now completely avoids all unintended consequences of *dual writes* in those transactions.
+By leveraging Debezium to implement the *outbox pattern*, the ER-Demo greatly benefits by executing a single write in *Update Responder Availability* transaction.
+It now completely avoids all unintended consequences of *dual writes* in that synchronous transaction.

 The *outbox pattern* is just one of many use-cases to employ Debezium.
-We encourage you to familiarize yourself with its [capabilities and usecases](https://speakerdeck.com/gunnarmorling/practical-change-data-streaming-use-cases-with-apache-kafka-and-debezium-qcon-san-francisco-2019) to employ in your *cloud-native* architecture business applications.
+We encourage you to familiarize yourself with its [capabilities and usecases](https://speakerdeck.com/gunnarmorling/practical-change-data-streaming-use-cases-with-apache-kafka-and-debezium-qcon-san-francisco-2019) to employ it in your *cloud-native* architectured business applications.